-10 Celebrities Who Are Married to Totally Regular People
+13 Celebrities Married to Totally Regular People

-Let’s be honest here: There’s nothing that gives us more hope than when a super hot famous celebrity ends up dating—and eventually marrying—a totally regular person.
+Nothing that gives us more hope than when a super-hot, famous celebrity ends up dating—and eventually marrying—a totally regular person.
 (Celebrity spouses, they’re just like us!)
-Now, while we know it’s still unattainable to fit ourselves into the Ryan Reynolds and Blake Livelys and Beyonce and Jay Zs of the world (you know, the A-list celebrities who are so impossibly A-list that they would never go for a plebe like us?), it’s still fun to ogle at the stars who married outside of the elusive Hollywood circle.
+Now, while we know it’s still unattainable to fit ourselves into the Ryan Reynolds and Blake Livelys and Beyoncés and Jay Zs of the world (you know, the A-list celebrities who are so impossibly A-list, they would never go for a plebe like us?), it’s still fun to ogle at the stars who married outside of the elusive Hollywood circle.

 Because we’re feeling mighty kind and want to bestow you with the confidence to go out there and court your celebrity crush, we rounded up a list of celebrities who are married to average Joes and Jills.
-Though, of course, everyone is ~special~ in their own right, you have to admit, it takes a certain kind of luck to catch the eye of an A-list crush.
-Get inspired, ahead.
+Though everyone is ~special~ in their own right, you have to admit, it takes a certain kind of luck to catch the eye of an A-list crush.

 Eddie Redmayne and Hannah Bagshawe